 - A Father to His Men: While he claimed that he had lost his brotherly relations with Boo, the vice leader (who've been knocked out by Kelly earlier), as a leader, he shall avenge his fallen comrade.
 And he does... in a suitably epic way.

 - Happily Married: As of Chapter 881, Sai and Baby 5 are a loving husband and wife.

 - Hot Blooded Sideburns: As befits an Emotional Bruiser, he has some thick sideburns.

-- Ki Attacks: Employs Haki, aside from Hasshouken.
+- Ki Manipulation: Employs Haki, aside from Hasshouken.
 He embues it especially in his feet, and it's stronger than Don Chinjao's.